My Child Cries Herself Sick When I Put Her in Her Own Bed

 Sleep Regression Is Common

 It is stressful when our toddlers throw up!
 The good news is that she knows how to put herself to sleep and back to sleep.
 She just needs to remember how.
 This is a perfect example of the power of intermittent reinforcement.
 When she got sick you regressed in what it took for her to get to sleep, and then you stayed there.

 Brandy, this is very common and parents like you will often end up being there for months — if not years — sleeping with their child.

 Sleep regressions are common.
 Want to know more?

 Read: The 15 Month Sleep Regression — What to Expect

 Sleep Coaching Is the Answer

 Since the current situation is not working for you and you want to change it, you’re going to have to sleep coach her and put her back into her crib.
-I’m not saying this will be easy.
-(I will talk about the part where she cries herself sick later in my answer.
+I’m not saying this will be easy, and I’ll talk about the part where she cries herself sick later in my answer.

 Start On A Good Day of Naps

 I would start sleep coaching at bedtime after a great day of naps.